Scholarships

 The Licking County Foundation

-• Healthcare scholarships are available to Knox County residents with a high school (or equivalent) diploma or current high school seniors who are pursuing or plan to pursue an undergraduate degree in the healthcare field.
-Applications are due March 27, 2023.
+The Auxiliary has established healthcare scholarships available to Knox County residents with a high school or equivalent diploma, or current high school seniors of a Knox County school, who are pursuing or plan to pursue an undergraduate degree in the healthcare field.

 Other Scholarship Opportunities